Yelp/elastalert/docs/source/ruletypes.rst

 summary_prefix
 ^^^^^^^^^^^^^^^^^^^^

 ``summary_prefix``: Specify a prefix string, which will be added in front of the aggregation summary table.
-This string is currently not subject to any formating.
+This string is currently not subject to any formatting.

 summary_suffix
 ^^^^^^^^^^^^^^^^^^^^

 ``summary_suffix``: Specify a suffix string, which will be added after the aggregation summary table.
-This string is currently not subject to any formating.
+This string is currently not subject to any formatting.

 timestamp_type
 ^^^^^^^^^^^^^^